idempiere/idempiere.github.io/docs/basic-functional/login.md

 # Step 2 - Authorization and Defaults

-The second step of the login process dictates what you do, default behaviors of the system and what you can see.
+The second step dictates how the system will behave once you are logged in.
+Chose the [Tenant](vocabulary#tenant) and [Role](vocabulary#role).
 Let's review the authorization fields and how they impact your session.

 * Tenant -